 Unlike the traditional chicken karahi (a version of it here), this one does not use any tomatoes.
 The flavor and moisture of the karahi comes from letting the chicken cook in ginger, onions and water for 25 minutes, and a generous helping of black pepper.
 You add the ground masalas right towards the end, and “bhuno” (fry) it to further soften the chicken and coat it in the spices.

 - In the recipe, I have used ½ cup oil and I understand that it’s a lot.
 Feel free to use ⅓ or ¼ cup oil if you are conscious about the amount.
-In my previous karahi recipe, I have used less and while they are still tasty, the flavor doesn’t compare to the roadside karahis I love.
-Hence, I stuck to the full ½ cup here.
+But if you want a more dhaba or roadside karahi taste, I definitely recommend using the full ½ cup.

-- Adding yogurt towards the end of the dish adds moisture, and thickens the sauce of the karahi.
-To prevent it from curdling, it’s always advisable to let the yogurt come to room temperature first, and to lower the heat of the dish before adding it.
+- Adding yogurt towards the end of the dish adds moisture, and further thickens the sauce of the karahi.
+To prevent it from curdling, it’s always advisable to lightly whisk the yogurt to smoothen it, let it come to room temperature first, and to lower the heat of the dish before adding it.

 - It’s best to use a large karahi or wok for the recipe.
 It makes the cooking process a lot easier, allowing you to fry and coat the chicken in the masala appropriately.
 I like to use this Helen Chan carbon steel wok for my karahis.

 Fry crushed garlic: Heat oil in a wok or karahi and add crushed garlic.
 Fry on low heat for 30 seconds or until fragrant.